fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Chained |<a href="https://www.exploitsecurity.io/post/cve-2023-33383-authentication-bypass-via-an-out-of-bounds-read-vulnerability">CVE-2023-33383 : Authentication Bypass via an outofbounds read vulnerability</a>
 | Zero-Day |<a href="https://www.assetnote.io/resources/research/hacking-a-bank-by-finding-a-0day-in-dotcms">Hacking a Bank by Finding a 0day in DotCMS</a>
 | Server-Side |<a href="https://blog.orange.tw/posts/2022-08-lets-dance-in-the-cache-destabilizing-hash-table-on-microsoft-iis/">Let's Dance in the Cache Destabilizing Hash Table on Microsoft IIS!</a>

-<a href="https://www.legitsecurity.com/blog/artifactpoisoningvulnerabilitydiscoveredinrust">Novel Pipeline Vulnerability Discovered; Rust  Found Vulnerable</a>
+| Poisoning |<a href="https://www.legitsecurity.com/blog/artifact-poisoning-vulnerability-discovered-in-rust">Novel Pipeline Vulnerability Discovered; Rust Found Vulnerable</a>

 <a href="https://erasec.be/blog/clientsidepathmanipulation/">Practical Example Of Client Side Path Manipulation</a>